Ted Leo and the Pharmacists

-Ted Leo and the Pharmacists (sometimes written Ted Leo/Pharmacists, Ted Leo + Pharmacists, or TL/Rx) are an American rock band formed in 1999 in Washington, D.C.
+Ted Leo and the Pharmacists (sometimes written Ted Leo/Pharmacists, Ted Leo + Pharmacists, or shortened to TL/Rx) are an American rock band formed in 1999 in Washington, D.C.
 They have released six full-length studio albums and have toured internationally.
 Though the group's lineup has fluctuated throughout their career, singer/guitarist Ted Leo has remained the band's main songwriter, creative force, and only constant member.
 The group's music combines elements of punk rock, indie rock, art punk, traditional rock, and occasionally folk music and dub reggae.
 Their most recent album, The Brutalist Bricks, was released on March 9, 2010.

-Band history
+History

-Formation
+1999–2001: Formation and first releases

-Ted Leo started the Pharmacists essentially as a solo project in 1999.
-His previous band Chisel had broken up in the late 1990s, after which he spent time with the Spinanes and the Sin Eaters and acted as producer for the Secret Stars.
-In 1999, he recorded the album tej leo(?), Rx / pharmacists, a solo effort which was highly experimental and mixed elements of punk rock, reggae, dub and audio experimentation.
-In 2000, Leo expanded the project to a full band including James Canty on guitar, Jodi V.B. on bass and Amy Farina on drums.
+Ted Leo's previous band, Chisel, had broken up in 1997 after internal struggles with both a direction to go and Leo's bounding depression.
+After the breakup, Ted spent time producing and working on albums for the Spinanes, the Secret Stars, and Jejune.
+He also fronted the Sin Eaters, a short-lived band featuring members of the Van Pelt and Native Nod.
+After these projects either finished or fizzled out, Leo started playing solo.
+In 1999, he recorded and released tej leo(?), Rx / pharmacists, a solo effort which was highly experimental and mixed elements of punk rock, reggae, dub, and audio experimentation.

+In 2000, Leo expanded the project to a full band including James Canty on guitar, Jodi Buonanno on bass and Amy Farina on drums.
 He named the backing band the Pharmacists, and the group released the EP Treble in Trouble.
 The EP moved away from many of the experimental elements of tej leo by relying on more traditional rock structures and instrumentation, though it still explored some non-traditional characteristics.

-Lookout!
-Records years
+2001–2005: Lookout!
+Records, Hearts of Oak, and Shake the Sheets

 The band signed to Lookout!
-Records in 2001 and experienced more lineup changes as V.B. and Farina left the group.
+Records in 2001 and experienced more lineup changes as Buonanno and Farina left the group.
 For the album The Tyranny of Distance, Leo and Canty utilized a number of in-studio backing musicians.
 The album incorporated multiple styles including Celtic rock, acoustic folk balladry and pop rock.
-During the supporting tours for The Tyranny of Distance, bassist Dave Lerner, drummer Chris Wilson and keyboardist Dorien Garry became permanent members of the band.
+During the supporting tours for the album, bassist Dave Lerner, drummer Chris Wilson, and keyboardist Dorien Garry became permanent members.
 The group's next album, 2003's Hearts of Oak, drew from punk rock and new wave influences.
 The EP Tell Balgeary, Balgury Is Dead soon followed and featured a number of Leo's solo songs and covers.
-The band's video documentary Dirty Old Town was released the same year.
+A video documentary of the band performing at the 2003 Siren Music Festival in Coney Island, Dirty Old Town, was released in early 2004 by Plexifilm.

 Prior to the recording of 2004's Shake the Sheets, Garry and Canty left the band, reducing the group to a trio.
 The album explored social and political topics and experienced some success with the single "Me and Mia".
 The iTunes-exclusive EP Sharkbite Sessions followed in 2005.